-Technical rule [CURRENT] Standard of the Month May 2018
+Technical rule [WITHDRAWN] Standard of the Month May 2018

 For a number of years, scientific surveys in the field of market, opinion and social research have been confronted

 with the methodical problem that over time, the accessibility and willingness to participate of potential respondents

 has fallen significantly.
 For the research institutes, this reduced accessibility and willingness to take part poses the

 methodological problem that the response rate on its own is not a sufficient criterion for the scientific quality of

 samples used in market, opinion and social research surveys.
 In addition to the response rate, other criteria shall